muhammadkhan-dev-code/manage-youtube-video-python/README.md

 # YouTube Video Manager

-A simple Python command-line application to manage your YouTube video collection.
+""A simple Python command-line application to manage your YouTube video collection"".
 Store, organize, and keep track of video names and durations locally.

 ## Features